reactabular/reactabular/docs/sorting/api.md

-The Sort API consists of three functions:
+The Sort API consists of the following functions:

 * `sort.byColumn` - Helper for sorting per one column.
 Discard possible existing sorting state.
 * `sort.byColumns` - Helper for sorting per multiple columns.
 * `sort.sorter` - Helper for sorting based on the sorting protocol.
+* `sort.sort` - Sorting transform that can be used to select a sorting algorithm.

 ## Sorting Protocol